Bay City's 1st Michigan Pop Festival

 SRC and Capitol Records parted ways in 1970, and the band eventually signed with the Motown subsidiary, Rare Earth Records.
 They recorded one single under the name Blue Scepter but an album was never released.
 Deep in debt as a result of poor management, SRC played its last gig in January of 1973.

 The Frost seemed like the best bet for national stardom among the Detroit bands of the late '60s.
-Led by Dick Wagner, a very talented guitarist and songwriter, the band also featured drummer Bobby Riggs, Donny Hartman on rhythm guitar, and Gordy Garis on bass.
+Led by Dick Wagner, a very talented guitarist and songwriter, the band also featured drummer Bobby Rigg, Donny Hartman on rhythm guitar, and Gordy Garis on bass.
 The Frost had a batch of great original songs and was a powerful live act both vocally and instrumentally.

 Wagner had first gained prominence in Michigan with The Bossmen out of Saginaw.
 Long before the do-it-yourself ethic became associated with the punk rock movement of the late '70s, Wagner was putting out catchy Bossmen singles on his own label, selling them at gigs, and gaining radio play by bringing the 45s to big and small stations wherever they played around the state.